MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-log-collection-overview.md

 ![Screenshot of diagnostic log collection options](media/azure-stack-automatic-log-collection/azure-stack-log-collection-overview.png)

-If your policy allows sharing diagnostic logs with CSS, the portal is the easist way to collect them beginning with the 1907 release.
+If your policy allows sharing diagnostic logs with CSS, the portal is the easiest way to collect them beginning with the 1907 release.
 You should only need to [use PEP](azure-stack-diagnostics.md) if the portal is unavailable.

 ## On-demand diagnostic log collection